Cathalinaheart/AO3-Tone-Marks/README.md

 # AO3-Tone-Marks
 This is based on GodofLaundryBaskets <a href="https://godoflaundrybaskets.dreamwidth.org/3315.html">Google Docs Tone Mark Script.</a> It will display the tone marks over the supported chinese names, and if the audio is available allow you to click on that name and listen to the audio guide for that name recorded by <a href="https://lunatique.dreamwidth.org/221218.html">lunatique</a> directly on the AO3 page.

 ## Installation
+There are two versions: One that also adds an on-page audio pronunciation guide and one that does just the pinyin replacement.
-You need to have tampermonkey/greasemonkey installed and then you just need to click <a href="https://github.com/Cathalinaheart/AO3-Tone-Marks/raw/main/Tone_Marks_withAudio.pub.user.js">here</a> to install/update it.
+For both you need to have tampermonkey/greasemonkey installed.
+Then you just need to click <a href="https://github.com/Cathalinaheart/AO3-Tone-Marks/raw/main/Tone_Marks.pub.user.js">here for the pinyin replacement only</a> to install/update it or click <a href="https://github.com/Cathalinaheart/AO3-Tone-Marks/raw/main/Tone_Marks_withAudio.pub.user.js"> here for the pinyin replacement with audio guide version</a>.

+Note for the audio guide version:
 On first use (or after an upgrade) you will be notified that a userscript wants to use a foreign ressource, you can confirm this for always.
 The file it wants to load is https://github.com/Cathalinaheart/AO3-Tone-Marks/raw/main/playaudio.min.js, which is necessary to be able to play the audio guide clips.
+There is currently also an issue with some AO3 buttons (see Issues).

 ## Supported Fandoms
 ##### Tone Marks